Panayapatti

-Panayapatti is an old chola /pandaya dynasty village in Pudukkottai municipality, Tamil Nadu, India.
+Panayapatti is an old chola /pandaya dynasty Mutharayar village in Pudukkottai district, Tamil Nadu, India.
 It has five Karai peoples and 385 Pulligal.
 Karai refers to the native people of five main temples in the village.
 This village controlled 7 other villages (nadu) in ancient days.
 Pulligal is a plural form of Pulli (meaning dot) in Tamil.

 Historical background

 This village was a residential attachment to a neighbouring village named MelaiPanaiyur.
 Panaiyur has references in Silappadikaram.
 Melai Panaiyur was called "Puram Panaiyan Vaazh koattam" (புரம் பனையான் வாழ் கோட்டம்) - Meaning the abode of 'Iyannar swami'.

 Since the development of modern facilities such as roads, hospitals and schools, the population migrated to the residential place of Panayapatti.